 This flexible course will offer you a wide variety of options, allowing you to personalise your study in preparation for further academic research or professional development in the field.

 Our mixture of academic and practical subjects will equip you with the diverse set of skills needed for ecological careers and further research.
 This course combines theory-based modules on the principles of ecology and conservation with a wide range of practical skills-based modules.
 These include survey, management and identification skills, where the emphasis is on spending time in the field and analytical skills such as statistics and GIS.

-The two independent research projects are one of the most important and potentially fulfilling parts of the degree.
-Projects cover a wide range of topics and allow you to develop a range of research skills.
+The two independent research projects are one of the most important parts of the degree.
+Projects cover a wide range of topics and carrying out two projects allows you to explore different research areas and techniques.
 A number of our students have been based overseas for their summer project.

 MSc or MRes – what’s the difference?

 MRes students have fewer taught modules and carry out two major research projects rather than one.
 The MSc is the broader course, suitable for both conservation careers and PhD study, while most students taking the MRes are planning to go on to do a PhD.
 The MSc allows students to widen their skills base through the additional taught elements that are available.
 A number of students treat the MSc as a conversion course, after having taken degrees in non-biological subjects, while the MRes is not suitable as a conversion course.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 For more information and a full list of typical modules available on this course, please read Biodiversity and Conservation MRes Full Time in the course catalogue

 For more information and a full list of typical modules available on this course, please read Biodiversity and Conservation MRes Part Time in the course catalogue